justinbarias/justinbarias.github.io/_posts/2018-07-23-enterprise-it-is-dead.markdown

 Apologies for the clickbait title - but this seems to be the trend in making outrageous opinion posts.
 Except this isn't that outrageous, but heavily opinionated.
 These thoughts are purely my own, and do not reflect the opinions of my employer.

 Now - let's get this out of the way.
 Is Enterprise IT really dead?
 Not really.
-Nor will they be, as people who identify as part of enterprise IT seem to have the evolutionary gene of self preservation hardwired into every strand being.
+Nor will they be, as people who identify as part of enterprise IT seem to have the evolutionary gene of self preservation hardwired into every strand of their being.
 They simply will not die.
 There are a couple of external reasons as well why they will not:

 1. Old school sales organisations in tech companies continue to stroke their ego (through lavish wine-and-dine activities to close deals and invitations to overseas conferences) and make them the centre of the IT world (or so they think)